joey8williams/qlib/README.md

 This library aims to be a modest sizzle engine, as light weight as possible while still providing minor performance gains when querying the DOM manually.

+## Usage
+1. Install qlib to your project's web directory.
+    -via npm: _npm install querybuddy_
+2. Import query and queryOne to the files that need to query the DOM -ES6 Import Syntax: _import {query, queryOne} from 'querybuddy';_ -Require Syntax a: _const query = require('querybuddy').query_ -Require Syntax b: _const queryOne = require('querybuddy').queryOne_
+3. Query the DOM similar to document.query### or jQuery's $(selector)

+### Parameters:
+#### query:
+query(selectorString,parent,limit)
+1. selectorString: your CSS compliant selector string.
+Any valid selector will work
+2. parent: a parent element to query within.
+Defaults to document if parent is not specified.
+3. limit: an integer value representing the number of results to return.
+If no limit is specified, all results will be returned.
+If n limit is specified, the first n results will be returned.
+If n=1 limit is specified, queryOne will be called.